 AvailGenCapui Available Generation Capacity = capacity determined by the lesser of AvailPlanCapui, MiscondLowCapui, RMRCapu or TestCapui

 MiscondLowCapui Adjustment in AvailGenCapui when the unit fails to achieve the capacity defined in the ERCOT RMR Delivery Plan

+MaxGenCapu Maximum Generation Capacity = capacity determined by the lesser of RMR Capacity or Tested Capacity

 An economic model will be used to determine the levelized (i.e., same cost each year) annual carrying costs of a then current simple-cycle gas turbine generator set (class and size to be defined to approximately equal the megawatts or megavolt-amps being contracted).
 A levelized annual payment will be used as the basis for all single-year RMR Ageements.
 For all multi-year Agreements, a progressive payment stream shall be calculated using the term of the Agreement and based on an equivalent Net Present Value to the levelized payment stream over the Agreement term.